tbeaulieu/frontend-interview/README.md

 ### Requirements

 - Create a fork of this repository.
-All code changes should be madee to your fork.
+All code changes should be made to your fork.
+If you'd rather not have a public fork, that's cool too.
+In that case please provide a zip of your solution, including the local .git folder, so that we can view your commit history!

 - As a user (here just a fake one) should be able to login, with my extremely secure password, 'password'.
 An email address should also be required, but any should work.